 - adopting an anti-inflammatory diet such as the Mediterranean diet.
 Find the best anti-inflammatory foods list here.

 - medications for pain flare ups or uncontrolled pain including topical or oral non-steroidal anti-inflammatory drugs (NSAIDS).
 Duloxetine has also been shown to be an alternative if you are unable to take NSAIDs.

 - use of pain relieving compression braces (here are our favorites for the knee!)

 It has been found that “the early use of disease-modifying anti-rheumatic drugs (DMARDs) and biologics is more effective than treatment with glucocorticoids and NSAIDs” is one of the best treatments for rheumatoid arthritis.
 In order to get the maximum benefit of pain relief, it is necessary to supplement with other inflammation fighting behaviors such as diet and exercise.

 Joint stiffness is a large part of rheumatoid arthritis and finding the right movements can be extremely effective in fighting joint stiffness almost immediately.
 The trick is finding the right movements that won’t flare up pain.
-My free 4 day Kickstart Your Arthritis Adventure Challenge would be a perfect way to get started.

 There are potentials for joint replacement surgeries with rheumatoid arthritis too, with knee replacements being the most common.